Oladipupo-01/LITA_PROJECT/README.md

 ### Data Cleaning and Preparation
 In the initial phase of the Data cleaning and preparation, we performed the following action;
-- 1. Handling missing vriabls
+  1. Handling missing variables
   2. Data cleaning and formatting

-### Exploratory Data Analysis
+### Data Analysis
-EDA involved the exploring of the Data to answer some questions about the Data such as;
+Data Entry: Data was entered in the most efficient way using '''Form

+Data Validation: This is carried out to help check for data accuracy and consistency
+#### Basic Excel Function
+Here we carried some
+- basic aggregation using formula such as Max, Min, Average, Count.
+- aggregations with conditions such as countif, sumif, averageif etc.
+### Report using Pivot Table
+Here we created report using various parameters such as line of business,region etc

+### Data Visualization
-- What is the overall sales trend
+Here we aim to simplify the sales data and identify trend
-- Which product are top sellers
-- What are the products on peak sales